 - Identify gaps in access to the partner’s resources

-- Conduct research into markets, customer segments and requirements, and an analysis of their competitors.
+- Conduct research into markets, customer segments, and requirements, and an analysis of their competitors.

-- Define a plan with the partner including responsibilities and make it legal
+- Define a plan with the partner including responsibilities and make it legal Monitor their performance

 Myth 4- “Banks have turned me down.
 I have run out of alternative funding options.”